mapfumo/mapfumo.github.io/_posts/2020-02-19-deep_learning_specialization_review.markdown

 #### Course 2 - Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization

-This is one of the shortest (the other being Sequence Models) of the five courses with a 3 weeks completion time recommendation.
-I think the concepts in this course are important enough to covered comprehensively in about 5 weeks. *Regularisation* as a solution to the problem of over-fitting is explained.
+This is one of the shortest (the other being Sequence Models) of the five courses with a 3 week completion time recommendation.
+I think the concepts in this course are important enough to be covered comprehensively in about 5 weeks.

+*Regularisation* as a solution to the problem of over-fitting is explained.
 In addition to *dropout* and *L2 regularisation* other techniques like *data augmentation* (increasing data diversity by cropping and padding for example) *early stopping* are explained.
 Solutions to the vanishing gradient problem like choosing reasonable scaling when initialising the weights.
 Optimisation techniques include mini-batch gradient descent.
 Ability to  implement and apply a variety of other optimisation algorithms as *Momentum, RMSprop* and *Adam*, and check  for their convergence.
 Implementing neural networks in TensorFlow version 1.x is introduced.
 I would suggest introducing version 2.0 as it has been out for a while.

 #### Course 3 - Structuring Machine Learning Projects